sWeeks99/Project-4/README.md

   Ctrl+Click the link in the response from GitBash/Terminal: `http://127.0.0.1:5000`

 ## Ethical Considerations
-* This webpage is only made as a fun experiment in creating a prediction model to detect sleep disorders based on several health and sleep related factors; it is in no way, shape, or form a certified method in sleep diagnostics.
+* This project was made for the purpose of a group experiment in creating a prediction model to detect sleep disorders based on several health and sleep related factors; it is in no way, shape, or form a certified method in sleep diagnostics.
 If you are concerned about your physical and mental health regarding sleep, please consult with primary care providers, not us.